 Tummy tuck revision can pay off

 The explanation does not make much sense.
 Bleeding is a vary rare issue during tummy tuck.
 Not pulling the skin all the way down, fairly common, but the closure is not very pretty.
-Before we shame your surgeon too much, your abdominal contour is good, belly button is inset nicely, and the transverse scar is nice and low and will be concealed well under clothing.
+However, your abdominal contour is good, belly button is inset nicely, and the transverse scar is nice and low and will be concealed well under clothing.
 A scar such as yours will do very well with revision after six months.
-Unfortunate that it happened, but if your surgeon will stand with you and straighten things out there is much to be thankful for.
+Unfortunate, that it happened, but if your surgeon will stand with you and straighten things out, there is much to be thankful for.

 Best of luck,